awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue.md

 # Tutorial: Creating an Amazon SQS Queue<a name="sqs-create-queue"></a>

 The first and most common Amazon SQS task is creating queues\.
-The following example shows how to create and configure a queue\.
+In this tutorial you'll learn how to create and configure a queue\.

 **Topics**
 + [AWS Management Console](#create-queue-console)